alanng10/class-lang/Docue/Article/Sand/a.md

 They have prefixs that are same as corresponding nodes in Class Lang.
 The values syntaxs valid ints are unsigned 64 bits or signed 64 bits.

-Node IntValue is base class.
-The node also has base class that is node Value.
-Sand compiler module arch does not need 1 base class node to base all derive nodes.
 Sand compiler classes derives from Class compiler classes.
 Sand compiler module arch derives from Class compiler module arch.
-Sand compiler is most general and most level, without doing 1 base class node to base all derive nodes in arch.

 Calculate memory index with int operation operate lang elements is enough element to do any calculate of memory index.